 How Bluetooth Operates

 Bluetooth networking transmits data via low-power radio waves.
-It communicates on a frequency of 2.45 gigahertz (actually between 2.402 GHz and 2.480 GHz, to be exact).
-This frequency band has been set aside by international agreement for the use of industrial, scientific and medical devices (ISM).
+It communicates on a frequency of 2.45 gigahertz (actually between 2.400 GHz and 2.483.5 GHz, to be exact) [source: Bluetooth SIG].
+This frequency band is one of a handful of frequencies that has been set aside by international agreement for the use of industrial, scientific and medical devices (ISM).

 A number of devices that you may already use take advantage of this same radio-frequency band.
 Baby monitors, garage-door openers and the newest generation of cordless phones all make use of frequencies in the ISM band.
 Making sure that Bluetooth and these other devices don't interfere with one another has been a crucial part of the design process.

-One of the ways Bluetooth devices avoid interfering with other systems is by sending out very weak signals of about 1 milliwatt.
-By comparison, the most powerful cell phones can transmit a signal of 3 watts.
-The low power limits the range of a Bluetooth device to about 10 meters (32 feet), cutting the chances of interference between your computer system and your portable telephone or television.
+Although the Bluetooth Special Interest Group says the technology can be used at a range of more than 3,281 feet (1 kilometer), one of the ways Bluetooth devices avoid interfering with other systems is by sending out very weak signals of about 100 milliwatts [source: PCMag Encyclopedia].
+Using low power limits the range of a Bluetooth device to about 656.2 feet (200 meters), cutting the chances of interference between your computer system and your portable telephone or television [source: PCMag Encyclopedia].
 Even with the low power, Bluetooth doesn't require line of sight between communicating devices.
 The walls in your house won't stop a Bluetooth signal, making the standard useful for controlling several devices in different rooms.